krestfield/docs/certdog/installation.md

 Follow the instructions to install the system, noting the following:

-1. In the first instance it is recommended that you install **all** required components (including java and the database binaries).
-These files are installed in the local directory and if required, can easily be removed later

-   You will be prompted to enter details and passwords for several accounts, these are discussed in the [Accounts and Passwords](#accounts-and-passwords) section below
+1. You will be prompted to enter details and passwords for several accounts, these are discussed in the [Accounts and Passwords](#accounts-and-passwords) section below

 2. You will be asked what interface and port you wish the system to be available on and the current available IP Addresses (as configured on your system) will be listed

     For a production system you should have an IP Address available which will be targeted via a DNS entry.
 For an initial test system the local loopback address (127.0.0.1) can be used and the port left at 443 (the default SSL port)